henontesfai/customerchurn-project/README.md

 - Offer personalized contract options or incentives for customers with month-to-month contracts.
 - Develop loyalty programs to increase customer tenure.
 - Review pricing strategies to ensure competitive monthly charges.

+Embracing data-driven decision-making can help businesses enhance their customer retention strategies and stay ahead in the competitive market.

 ## Code